chloekeenan/weather-app/README.md

 # Known issues
 - I am aware that not all phones can access the deployed Heroku site.

+- pip install pyfiglet needs to be added to termnial if ' No module named 'pyfiglet' shows'.

 # Deployment
 ## Deployment to Heroku